-A small cookwagon parked a few miles east of Seymour on Route 67, in a vacant lot at the former site of the Seymour Lumber Co., Carolyn's is a hoot.
+A small cookwagon located in the parking lot of the Whittemore Ice Cream Shop, Carolyn's is a hoot.
 It is open year around Monday through Saturday from 9am to 4pm, and as you might guess from the name, tube steaks are its specialty.
-They are tender-cooked Hummel-brand franks nestled in fresh soft buns and available in all sorts of ways, from plain (with condiments of choice) for $1.25 to cheese and bacon dogs for $1.75 and kielbasa and kraut for a whopping $3.
+They are tender-cooked Hummel-brand franks nestled in fresh soft buns and available steamed or grilled, short or long, from plain with condiments of choice to cheese and bacon long dogs.